Fantazzj/MS-office-installer-Qt/README.md

 ## Info

 This software, obviously, it is not an official Microsoft's tool.
 I created it to simplify, at least for me, personalization of office's installations.
+I'm planning to create a version which uses C# and .NET instead of C++ and Qt.
+This is because the software is intended to be used only on Windows (obviously).

 ## Download